Not All Somatic Work Is Trauma-Informed: A Framework for Clarity

 1. Practices That Are Trauma-Informed by Design

 These methods were built with trauma recovery in mind.
 They prioritize interoceptive awareness, relational safety, and the pacing of choice.
 They understand that healing comes not from pushing through distress, but from reclaiming agency and rebuilding trust in the body.
+Somatic Experiencing (SE) and NeuroAffective Relational Model (NARM) are examples.
+These approaches don’t just involve the body — they work with the body’s signals, and they respect the adaptive strategies people carry.

 2. Practices That Can Be Made Trauma-Informed